Predicting crashes in oil prices during the COVID-19 pandemic with mixed causal-noncausal models: Appendix A - Prediction methods for MAR processes

-Furthermore, the assumption of other fat-tail distributions, such as Student's \textit{t}, can lead to the absence of closed-form expressions for the conditional moments and densities.
+If the model is correctly identified and the parameters consistently estimated, it is therefore sufficient to forecast the purely noncausal process $u_t$ to forecast the variable of interest $y_t$.
+However, only a few specifications admit a closed-form conditional density (see for instance \citeNP{gourieroux2013explosive} for the \textit{MAR}(0,1) Cauchy-distributed process).
+The assumption of other fat-tail distributions, such as Student's \textit{t}, can lead to the absence of closed-form expressions for the conditional moments and densities.
 Two approximations methods have been developed to estimate these predictive densities, for any distribution, also allowing for a larger lead order.
 The first method, based on simulations, was developed by \citeA{lanne2012optimal}.
 The second approach uses the information carried by the sample and was developed by \citeA{filtering}.
 For a detailed description and guidance in using those approximations methods, see \citeA{voisin2019forecasting}.
-We focus on processes with a unique lead as this is what we estimate in the WTI and Brent series in Section \ref{sec:Empirics}.\\
+We focus on processes with a unique lead as this is what we identify on the WTI and Brent series in Section \ref{sec:Empirics}.\\